JackyKumarShaw/book-recommendation-app/README.md

 # book-recommendation-app
-This is my second React App and using this app you can know the books I Love and recommend people to definately read, by just selecting the genre you want my recommendation in.
+This is my second React App and using this app you can know the books I Love and recommend people to definitely read, by just selecting the genre you want my recommendation in.
 Please try it once!

 # [Play!](https://books-recommendation-app.netlify.app/)